-For the purposes of developing an allocation formula, affordable housing need is measured through variables that apply directly to the assistance provided by TDHCA programs.
+For the purposes of developing an allocation formula, affordable housing need is measured through variables that correspond with the assistance provided by each specific TDHCA program.
 Despite HTF not currently utilizing the RAF, HTF is included in the RAF methodology description if funding levels or programmatic changes require the RAF to be utilized for this program.